 Using the filesystem uploader plugin is one of the easiest ways to upload files to the ESP32 filesystem.
 Check the following project to see how to build a web server using HTML and CSS files stored on the filesystem: ESP32 Web Server using SPIFFS (SPI Flash File System).

-For more projects with ESP32, check the following tutorials:
+For more projects with ESP32, check the following resources:

 Just where is this ESP32 “ENABLE” button located?